Ohio Court of Appeals Affirms Murder Conviction of Defendant Arguing Not Guilty by Reason of Insanity

 Experts who had treated Davis in the past for major depression starting from a young age agreed that he suffered from a mental disease or defect.
 However, Davis’s insanity defense depended on whether he understood the wrongfulness of his actions despite his mental illness.

-Expert witnesses called by the state included a forensic psychologist, who concluded that Davis did suffer from major depressive disorder, but did not believe he was experiencing psychosis at the time of the crash.
+Expert witnesses called by the state included a forensic psychologist who concluded that Davis did suffer from major depressive disorder, but did not believe Davis was experiencing psychosis at the time of the crash.
 The psychologist further testified that even if Davis had been actively psychotic, he still could have understood the wrongfulness of his actions.

-The court stated that Davis posed a great likelihood of recidivism due to his mental condition and history of repeated suicide attempts and that consecutive maximum sentences were warranted.
+The court stated that Davis posed a great likelihood of recidivism due to his mental condition and history of repeated suicide attempts, so consecutive maximum sentences were warranted.
 Accordingly, the court decided that the assignments of error were without merit and affirmed his conviction and sentence.

-Key words: Ohio, mental health, expert testimony, brain chemistry, attempted murder, psychosis
+Keywords: Ohio, mental health, expert testimony, brain chemistry, attempted murder, psychosis, attempted suicide